sait-wbdv/fall-2021/src/courses/cpnt201/day05.md

 - Adding width and height to images
 - How to style them after setting this
 - Any questions about assignment 2
+- [This article](https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/) has some good indepth information on dealing with issues related to setting width and height

 ### Quick follow up on fonts and reset
 - go over font settings and reset css in [Ash's image optimization repo](https://github.com/lilyx13/srcset-demo-code)